Why AI Is Essential for the Healthcare Industry

 5. Movement Toward AI Regulation and Standardization

 As AI tools gain influence in care decisions, calls for stricter regulation and standardization are growing.
+The global AI in healthcare market size was estimated at USD 19.27 billion in 2023 and is expected to grow at a CAGR of ~38.5% from 2024 to 2030.
+Return on investment (ROI) is noted at USD 3.20 for every USD 1 invested in AI (Grand View Research, 2025).
 New frameworks aim to ensure safety, transparency, and fairness, including model auditing, outcome validation, and clarity around responsibility.
 The future and what is the role of AI in healthcare will likely involve more oversight and clearly defined boundaries.

 The prospects of ai in healthcare services are not determined by a major discovery alone, but also by the coming together of various trends, such as real-time assistance and extensive predictive systems.
 As these technologies get better and more connected, they will have a greater impact on the ways in which care is provided, administered, and monitored.
 It will be vital for companies that want to be successful, agile, and focused on patients in a fast-evolving environment to be aware of these changes.